 From the a high performance leadership perspective, overcoming conflict at work can look like setting aside the expectation of personal friendship, and instead committing to a shared vision and a common goal.
 There is even a historical precedent that teams of rivals may at times perform even better than teams of friends.

 Best of luck on your quest to develop an organization where high performance leadership is the standard.
-We are always available for a 20-minute chat to discuss what that may look like at your company.
+We are always available to connect on what that may look like at your company.